 ReWrite of Spring

-As the piece ReWrite of Spring was published in 2015, the praises from both national and international critics were overwhelming, and the piece was nominated for two prestigious prizes at the Danish Music Awards 2016 in the categories “Danish Jazz Composer of the Year” and “Danish Album Release of the Year”.
+When the piece ReWrite of Spring was published in 2015, praise from both national and international critics came pouring in, and the piece was nominated for two prestigious awards at the Danish Music Awards 2016 in the categories, “Danish Jazz Composer of the Year” and “Danish Album Release of the Year”.

 Read more and by the album on www.rewriteofspring.com